kensanata/nimi-mute/README.md

                   --cert_file=server-cert.pem --key_file=server-key.pem
 ```

-Use `gnutls-cli` to test, using `--insecure` because in this setup,
+Use `gnutls-cli` to test, using `--insecure` because this is a
-this is a self-signed key.
-A small delay is required before send our
+self-signed key.
+A small delay is required before sending the request:
-request...

 ```
 (sleep 1; echo) | gnutls-cli --insecure melanobombus:7079